Granit Xhaka: Basel

-Since the beginning of the 2010–11 season, Xhaka played for the Basel first team.
-He made his first team debut in the third qualifying round of the 2010–11 UEFA Champions League in the away match against Debrecen in the Szusza Ferenc Stadium.
-Towards the end of the match, he scored the second goal in Basel's 2–0 victory.
-He scored his first Super League goal in the 5–1 home win against FC Thun on 15 May 2011.
-At the end of the 2010–11 season, Xhaka won the Super League Championship title with Basel and at the end of the 2011–12 season he won the Double, the League Championship title and the Swiss Cup with the club.
+To the beginning of their 2010–11 season, Xhaka advanced to Basel's first team under head coach Thorsten Fink.
+On 28 July 2010, Xhaka played his first team debut in the third qualifying round of the 2010–11 UEFA Champions League in the away match against Debrecen.
+He was substituted on in the 88th minute and four minutes later he scored the team's second goal to secure the victory.
+He played his domestic league debut for the club. playing the full 90 minutes, in the away game on 21 August as Basel played a 1–1 draw with Thun.
+He scored his first Super League goal for his new team on 15 May 2011, in the home game in the St. Jakob-Park as Basel won 5–1 against Thun.
+At the end of the 2010–11 league season, Xhaka won the championship title with the team.
+He had 20 league appearances, scoring once.